andrey-zherikov/argparse/README.md

 **Parameters:**

-- `newMain` - function that's called with object of type `COMMAND` as a first parmeter filled with the data parsed from command line; optionally it can take `string[]` as a second parameter which will contain unknown arguments (`parseKnownArgs` function will be used underneath in this case).
+- `newMain` - function that's called with object of type `COMMAND` as a first parameter filled with the data parsed from command line; optionally it can take `string[]` as a second parameter which will contain unknown arguments (`parseKnownArgs` function will be used underneath in this case).
 - `args` - raw command line arguments.